UMFcourses/UMFcourses.github.io/_pages/Photosynthesis_course.md

 # Why come to Umeå Marine Sciences Centre?

-polar summer nights; something few other marine stations can offer within easy reach of central Europe!
+Polar summer nights; something few other marine stations can offer within easy reach of central Europe!
 And of course, you will get the opportunity to directly interact with our highly experienced instructors who between them have worked in most marine environments from the equator to the poles!
 This exciting advanced course will include theoretical teaching and practical applications, using samples and data from phytoplankton, microphytobenthos, macroalgae and macrophytes.

 Find out more about Umeå Marine Sciences Centre here: [UMF website](https://www.umu.se/en/umea-marine-sciences-centre/)  including how our research answers cutting-edge environmental grand challenges: [UMF research](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/)